Enter Shikari: Side projects

 Reynolds has produced music as part of a side project with the name "Rout", which he sometimes performs in small venues and before shows.
 He previously used the names "Shark & Blitz" and "Routron 5000".
 The music develops on his penchant for electronics, resulting in a drum and bass/jungle/dubstep sound.
 Some songs feature samples of Rou and friends fooling around as well as iconic lines from movies or songs.

 His most recent EP, released for ActionAid, features samples from ActionAid's project work in Ghana.

 Rolfe also DJs under the moniker "Sgt.
 Rolfy", regularly playing slots at the band's aftershow parties.
 He plays a range of sounds, including trance, drum & bass, dubstep and even classical and parody tunes too.

-Clewlow recently released his first remix, simply as "Rory C", for Don Broco's track "Priorities", from their new record.
+Clewlow released his first remix, simply as "Rory C", for Don Broco's track "Priorities", from their new record in 2012.

 Reynolds has also set up his own clothing company, Step Up Clothing.

 On 25 April 2013 the band announced a side project called Shikari Sound System, an alter-ego of the group.
 The band announced it on their Facebook page straight after they had been announced to play at Reading and Leeds Festival during the summer.
 Frontman Rou assured fans on his Twitter page that it would be "The same 4 scallywags but playing a live dance set".
 Shikari Sound System played their debut set at The Reading and Leeds festivals and were joined by members of hardcore band Hacktivist as well as Danny Price who now regularly hosts SSS DJ sets.
 Shikari Sound System were announced for Slam Dunk Festival on 24 February 2016 and have done regular slots in the UK and Europe.